 Anxiety and male sexual problems

 Yet, non-problematic anxiety as a reaction to daily stress can also cause erectile dysfunction and is a significant factor in the loss of libido.
-As in the case of stress, anxiety disrupts bodily processes important for sexual arousal and affects the sympathetic nervous system responsible for the initiation and maintenance of erection.
+As in the case of stress, anxiety disrupts bodily processes important for sexual arousal and affects the sympathetic nervous system responsible for the initiation and maintenance of an erection.

 Apart from it, performance anxiety is the most common cause of ED, loss of sexual confidence, poor body image, anorgasmia, and a fear of sex in young males aged 20 to 35.

 Performance anxiety is an especially big deal at the beginning of sex life.
-Earlier “not the best” incidents, lack of experience, or perfectionism make them more anxious about intimacy, which turns sex from an enjoyable experience into an anxiety-provoking event.
+Earlier “not the best” incidents, lack of experience, or perfectionism makes them more anxious about intimacy, which turns sex from an enjoyable experience into an anxiety-provoking event.